This page is for legal secretary careers advice for those looking at training in the UK.

 What does a Legal Secretary do?

-Legal secretaries provide administrative support for lawyers, solicitors and legal executives.
+A legal secretary provides administrative support for lawyers, solicitors and legal executives.

 Legal secretaries carry out a wide range of administrative and secretarial tasks to help make a legal firm run smoothly.
 These include: